srinjoychakravarty/parallelized_gpu_learning/README.md

     ```
     $ ./part2
     ```

-6. To see the Matrix Multiplication over 2 GPUs using Tensorflow run the Python 3 code with the following command:
+6. To benchmark 1 vs 4 GPUs using an Artificial Neural Network with Resnet run the Cuda code with the following command:
     ```sh
-    $ python3 part3.py
+    $ python3 bonus.py
     ```

-7. To benchmark 1 vs 4 GPUs using an Artificial Neural Network with Resnet run the Cuda code with the following command:
+7. To run the tensforflow code in part 3 we need to activate a separate environment so lets go ahead do that with the following command:
     ```sh
+    $ conda env create -f environment2.yaml
+    ```

+8. We can now activate this separate environment with the following command:
+    ```sh
+    $ conda activate parallel_flow_env
+    ```

+9. To see the Matrix Multiplication over 2 GPUs using Tensorflow run the Python 3 code with the following command:
+    ```sh
-    $ python3 bonus.py
+    $ python3 part3.py
     ```

 License